- Make sure you claim for delays of more than 15 minutes by making a delay repay claim

 Case for fair fares and compensation

 In July 2015 I participated in a Commons debate on Southern Rail calling again for compensation, a review of Delay Repay (phased compensation from 2 minutes delay), and the extension of Zone 6.
 This was at the time when the new Govia Thameslink Railway management contract was coming into effect.
 Under this contract, the ticket revenues are passed directly to the Government rather than retained by Govia [See the Answer to my Written Question Govia Thameslink Railway: Finance (WPQ 46064), 15 September 2016].
 Given the scale of these revenues, estimated to be £2.9 billion from 2015/16 to 2021/22 (though likely to be lower due to the industrial action), it is perfectly possible in my view for the Government to set aside some of these revenues for the purpose of properly compensating passengers and reducing fares.
+The Answer to my Written Question in March 2017 revealed that the Department for Transport received £49.8 million from Network Rail compensation payments in 2015-2016, making the extension of zonal fares affordable and proportionate.
 This is the point I have continually made because, whilst many operational aspects and the industrial disputes are largely outside the control of the Government, the collection and use of fares is something the Government can directly control.
 See my most recent letter on this to the Chancellor of the Exchequer below.